-November is Lung Cancer Awareness Month.
-Lung cancer has been the leading cause of cancer deaths among African American men for decades and among African American women since the early 1990s.
-Christopher S. Lathan, MD, of the Dana-Farber Cancer Institute, who treats patients with the disease, discusses lung cancer among African Americans.
+BETHESDA, Md., Nov.
+26, 2014 /PRNewswire-USNewswire/ -- November is Lung Cancer Awareness Month.
+Lung cancer has been the leading cause of cancer deaths among all Americans, including African American men and due to later uptake of smoking, African American women since the early 1990s.
+The good news is that treatment possibilities for those with the disease are expanding.
+Targeted medicines guided by powerful new screening technologies have the potential to significantly improve lung cancer treatment.

 Does lung cancer affect African American men more than other groups?

 Of all ethnic/racial and gender groups in the United States, African American men are the most likely to develop lung cancer and also to die from the disease.
 We don't know why that is.
 Smoking alone cannot explain the high incidence and mortality from the disease in African American men.

 The main risk factor for lung cancer is cigarette smoking.
 However, smoking does not explain all cases of the disease.
 About 15 percent of cases occur in nonsmokers.
 More research is ongoing to understand the role of risk factors other than smoking.